13 Diabetes Tips to Improve Blood Sugar Control

 Skipping meals, especially breakfast, could push your blood sugar higher, and depending which blood glucose-lowering medications you take, could cause hypoglycemia (low blood sugar).
 When you don't eat for several hours because of sleep or other reasons, your body fuels itself on glucose released from the liver.
 For many people with type 2 diabetes (PWDs type 2), the liver doesn't properly sense that the blood has ample glucose already, so it continues to pour out more.
 Eating something with a little carbohydrate signals the liver to stop sending glucose into the bloodstream and can tamp down high numbers.

-Skipping meals can also lead to overeating, which can cause an increase in weight.
-And if you take certain glucose-lowering medications, such as sulfonylureas (generic name glimiperide, glipizide, or glyburide), that cause your pancreas to release more insulin into your blood stream, or if you take insulin with injections or a pump, you risk having your blood glucose drop too low when you skip or delay meals.
+Skipping meals also may lead to overeating, which can cause weight gain.
+And if you take certain glucose-lowering medications, such as sulfonylureas (generic name glimiperide, glipizide, or glyburide), that cause your pancreas to release more insulin into your blood stream, or if you take insulin with injections or a pump, you risk having your blood sugar drop too low if you skip or delay meals.

-An eating plan that is too low in carbohydrate "is not balanced and deprive the body of needed fiber, vitamins, and minerals," says Constance Brown-Riggs, M.S.Ed., R.D., CDE, CDN, author of The African American Guide to Living Well with Diabetes (Career Press, 2010).
+An eating plan that is too low in carbohydrate "is not balanced and may deprive the body of important fiber, vitamins, and minerals," says Constance Brown-Riggs, M.S.Ed., RD, CDE, author of The African American Guide to Living Well with Diabetes (Career Press, 2010).

 Recently, Brown-Riggs counseled a PWD type 2 who ate very little carbohydrate.
 The result: poor energy and severe headaches.
-Brown-Riggs helped the person balance his meal plan by suggesting fruits, grains, and other carbohydrate-containing foods.
+Brown-Riggs helped the man balance his meal plan by suggesting he eat some fruits, grains, and other carb-containing foods.
 "His headaches subsided, his energy level was restored, and he was happy to learn that he could eat healthy sources of carbohydrate and manage his blood glucose levels successfully," Brown-Riggs says.
-The keys to success are to manage portions of all foods, spread your food out over your day, and work with your health care team to devise an individualized meal, activity, and medication plan.
+The keys to success are to manage portions of all foods, spread your food out over your day, and work with your health care providers to devise an individualized meal, activity, and medication plan.

 Cook Pasta Al Dente and Measure Servings

-It is best to eat your spaghetti al dente, says David J. A. Jenkins, M.D., Ph.D., D.Sc., Canada research chair in nutrition and metabolism at the University of Toronto and St. Michaels' Hospital.
-Overcooked pasta and other starches become soft, lose their form, and give up their glucose more readily, likely giving you a bigger rise in blood glucose, he says.
+It is best to eat your spaghetti al dente, says David J. A. Jenkins, M.D., Ph.D., Canada research chair in nutrition and metabolism at the University of Toronto and St. Michael's Hospital.
+Overcooked pasta and other starches become soft, lose their form, and give up their glucose more readily, likely giving you a slightly bigger rise in blood sugar, he says.

 "The real problem with pasta is that it's so palatable," and you may eat more than you intend, says Jenkins.
 A cupful of pasta provides as many calories and carb grams as three slices of bread, and the pasta goes down faster.
 Jenkins' advice: Cook starchy foods adequately, but avoid overcooking.
-Most important, control portions and count the calories and carbohydrate grams.
+Most important: Control portions and count the calories and carb grams.

-Bars or shakes made specifically for people with diabetes can help you control blood glucose levels when you're on the go, says dietitian Constance Brown-Riggs.
-"When used as a meal replacement or snack, they take the guesswork out of carbohydrate counting," she says.
+Bars or shakes made specifically for people with diabetes can help you control blood sugar levels when you're on the go, says dietitian Constance Brown-Riggs.
+"When used as a meal replacement or snack, they can take the guesswork out of carbohydrate counting," she says.

 Toss them in your purse, suitcase, or desk drawer so you'll always have a suitable choice when you're stuck in traffic or can't break for lunch.
-But if you fall into the trap of eating them in addition to your usual meals or snacks, both your weight and your blood glucose could climb.
-You have to swap them for other foods, or your calorie and carbohydrate intake will likely be too high.
+But if you fall into the trap of eating them in addition to your usual meals or snacks, both your weight and your blood sugar levels may climb.
+You have to swap them for other foods, or your calorie and carb intake will likely be too high.

-Enjoy Cinnamon as a Natural Sweetener (But It May Not Lower Blood Sugar)
+Enjoy Cinnamon as a Natural Flavor Booster (But It Might Not Lower Blood Sugar)

-A study reported in Diabetes Care in 2003 suggested that cinnamon might lower blood glucose, triglyceride, and cholesterol levels for people with type 2 diabetes.
+A 2003 study in Diabetes Care suggested that cinnamon may lower blood glucose, triglyceride, and cholesterol levels in people with type 2 diabetes.
 Other studies were not so positive, however.
 When researchers combined the results of five studies with a total of 282 subjects with type 1 or type 2 diabetes, they found no benefit from cinnamon; their results were reported in a 2008 issue of Diabetes Care.

-However, you can still enjoy this sweet, fragrant spice to delight your taste buds without adding calories or sodium.
+However, you can still enjoy this versatile, fragrant spice to delight your taste buds without extra calories or sodium.
 Cinnamon brings out the natural sweetness of tomatoes in a sauce and adds an interesting complexity to beef and poultry.
-Sprinkle it on oatmeal, yogurt, and fruit to add sweetness without adding sugar.
+Sprinkle it on oatmeal, yogurt, and fruit to boost sweetness without adding sugar.

 Talk to Your Doctor About Drinking Alcohol

-Alcohol may lower blood glucose, but it can do so erratically and therefore isn't considered a safe or effective method of glucose control.
+Alcohol may lower blood sugar, but it can do so erratically and therefore isn't considered a safe or effective method of glucose control.

 Have a Cup of Green Tea

-Replacing sugary drinks with green tea is a great way to cut calories, save carbohydrate, and get a good dose of disease-fighting polyphenols.
-But don't bank on it to lower your blood glucose.
-Some studies suggest that green tea may help prevent type 2 diabetes and improve insulin sensitivity, but the evidence isn't strong enough to make firm recommendations.
+Replacing sugary drinks with green tea is a great way to cut calories, save carbs, and get a good dose of disease-fighting polyphenols.
+But don't bank on it to lower your blood sugar.
+A few studies suggest that green tea may help prevent type 2 diabetes and improve insulin sensitivity, but the evidence isn't strong enough to make firm recommendations.

-Green tea extracts -- but not the beverage -- in high doses have been associated with several cases of liver toxicity, says Laura Shane-McWhorter, Pharm.D., BCPS, BC-ADM, CDE, a professor at the University of Utah College of Pharmacy and author of The American Diabetes Association Guide to Herbs and Nutritional Supplements: What You Need to Know from Aloe to Zinc (2009).
+Green tea extracts—but not the beverage—in high doses have been associated with several cases of liver toxicity, says Laura Shane-McWhorter, Pharm.D., CDE, a professor at the University of Utah College of Pharmacy and author of The American Diabetes Association Guide to Herbs and Nutritional Supplements: What You Need to Know from Aloe to Zinc (2009).
 Shane-McWhorter recommends people with diabetes use supplements with caution.

-Drink Water to Save Calories & Stay Hydrated
+Drink Water to Save Calories and Stay Hydrated

 It's a smart idea to drink plenty of calorie-free beverages, especially water, every day.
-This is especially true when your blood glucose is elevated.
-Because high blood glucose can cause excessive urination, drinking plenty of water helps prevent dehydration, says dietitian Constance Brown-Riggs.
-It won't, however, lower high blood glucose levels, she says.
+This is especially true when your blood sugar levels are elevated.
+Because high blood sugar can cause excessive urination, drinking plenty of water helps prevent dehydration, says dietitian Constance Brown-Riggs.
+It won't, however, lower high blood sugar levels, she says.

 Splash a Little Vinegar

 Can a spoonful of vinegar help the blood sugar go down?
-Yes, says Carol S. Johnston, Ph.D., R.D., professor and director of the nutrition program at Arizona State University's College of Nursing & Health Innovation.
-Consuming 1-2 tablespoons of vinegar before a meal may slow the rise of "the postmeal surge in blood glucose by as much as 40 percent," she says.
-But that's still not a license to go carb crazy.
+Yes, says Carol S. Johnston, Ph.D., RD, professor and director of the nutrition program at Arizona State University's College of Nursing and Health Innovation.
+Consuming 1-2 tablespoons of vinegar before a meal may help slow the “postmeal surge in blood glucose by as much as 40 percent,” she says.
+But that's not a license to go carb crazy.

-Use caution if you adjust insulin based on your carbohydrate intake; reports have shown a higher frequency of hypoglycemic episodes in individuals with type 1 diabetes ingesting vinegar, says Johnston.
+Use caution if you adjust insulin based on your carb intake; reports have shown a higher frequency of hypoglycemic episodes in individuals with type 1 diabetes who consume vinegar, Johnston says.

 Set Aside Time for Quality Sleep

 Find a sleep routine that works for you.
 If you have trouble sleeping, talk to your health care provider about your sleep patterns to see if they warrant an assessment for sleep apnea, a potentially serious sleep disorder.
 The Look AHEAD study, a large multi-center study of people with type 2 diabetes, found that at the beginning of the study more than 80% of participants had sleep apnea.
 A small amount of weight loss dramatically decreased sleep apnea.

 Exercise to Boost Energy & Improve Sleep

-"If you're giving up exercise for sleep," says Jennifer Hyman M.S., R.D., CDE, registered dietitian and diabetes educator in Rockville Centre, New York, "chances are you are not active enough during the day."
+"If you're giving up exercise for sleep," says Jennifer Hyman RD, CDE, a registered dietitian and diabetes educator in Rockville Centre, New York, "chances are you are not active enough during the day."
 It becomes a vicious cycle, because inactivity can reduce the quality of sleep, and poor sleep leaves you too lethargic to exercise.

-Sneak in at least a few minutes of daily exercise by walking on your lunch break and taking the stairs instead of the elevator, says Hyman.
+Sneak in at least a few minutes of daily exercise by walking on your lunch break and taking the stairs instead of the elevator, Hyman says.